Haskeeb265/obsidian-vault/1 - Rough Notes/What is Networking.md

 - Spoofing happens when another device pretends to have another MAC Address over the network.

+### PING:

+- Ping uses ICMP (Internet Control Message Protocol) to determine the performance of connection between two or more devices.
+- The time taken for ICMP packets to travel is measured by ping
+-

 #### References
 [[What is Networking (TryHackMe)]]